Based in Brazil

 • Capybara personality system: CapyMessageMapper maps (status, latestEvent) to contextual sprite states, animations, and Portuguese messages via keyword matching

-• Pixel art rendering: 64x64 sprites rendered with nearest-neighbor filtering and optional 4-frame animation, all defined as ImageBitmap resources
+• Pixel art rendering: 64x64 sprites rendered with nearest-neighbor filtering and optional 4-frame animation

 • Push notifications: Firebase Cloud Messaging for real-time tracking updates via Supabase edge functions

-• Clipboard intelligence: Detects tracking codes on the clipboard and suggests adding them via a bottom sheet
+• Clipboard intelligence: Detects tracking codes on the clipboard and suggests adding them automatically

 My Role & Process

-Solo developer under BigRat Studios.
-Designed the pixel art sprites, built the full Android app with Jetpack Compose + Material3, implemented the carrier detection and tracking normalization layer, and set up the CI/CD pipeline for Play Store deployment.
+Solo developer.
+Designed the pixel art sprites, built the full Android app with Jetpack Compose + Material3 and the iOS app with SwiftUI + CoreData.
+Implemented carrier detection, OCR scanning via Vision framework, Siri integration via App Intents, tracking normalization layer, and CI/CD pipelines for both App Store and Play Store.

 Key Technical Decisions